nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * Pros: Easy for users to edit an ingredient.
   * Cons: Involves another command to set the command box to show the information of the ingredient that the user wishes to edit.

-* **Alternative 2:** User need to retype the existing ingredient's field that they wish to modify, if they want to modify only a part of the existing field
+* **Alternative 2:** User needs to retype the existing ingredient's field that they wish to modify, if they want to modify only a part of the existing field
   * Pros: Easy to implement.
   * Cons: Not user friendly. <br><br>